Aellantis/Space-Cat-Final-Project/README.md

 - Nick Nguyen

 ## Languages/Tech Used
-- HTML, CSS, Bootstrap, and Flask
+- HTML, CSS, Bootstrap, and Javascript